19shubh99/e-voting/README.md

 # E-voting

+Here is the link to this project : https://www.youtube.com/watch?v=4W3_v8wUkH4

 Blockchain based e-voting system

 Using Azure Blockchain to build a reliable e-voting paltform which aims at improving the security and decreases the cost of hosting a nationwide election.